 Datamaster DMT Acquisition – Intoximeters acquires National Patent Analytical Systems’ breath alcohol testing business.

 Intoximeters and Abbott partner to offer law enforcement quality, combined technology for roadside drug and alcohol testing.
 SoToxaTM Mobile Test System is manufactured by Abbott, and Intoximeters is the exclusive distributor for U.S. Law Enforcement.
-SoToxa is the first portable, handheld drug screener designed for roadside testing.
+SoToxa is the first handheld, instrumented, oral fluid drug screener designed for roadside testing.

-The Intoximeters family and the Breath Alcohol Testing industry lost one of its pioneers.
+More About Intoximeters and the History of Breath Alcohol Testing

 In 1954, Robert Borkenstein, an officer with the Indiana State Police, invented the Breathalyzer.

-In 1959, Mac Forrester took the helm at Intoximeters, Inc. from his father (Dr. Glenn Forrester).
-Breath alcohol testing instrumentation was a fledgling industry and Intoximeters competed directly with its Photo Electronic Intoximeters (PEI) against the industry leading Breathalyzer.
+In 1959, Mac Forrester took the helm at Intoximeters, Inc. from his father (Dr. Glenn C. Forrester).
+Breath alcohol testing instrumentation was a fledgling industry and Intoximeters competed directly with the Breathalyzer with its Photo Electronic Intoximeters (PEI).